lyteword/chspurgeon-tod/volume-5/psalm-104.md

 (f) There is not a cedar upon Lebanon which is not independent of man in its expectations.

-2\.The glorious display of divine care.
+2\.
+The glorious display of divine care.

 (a) In the abundance of their supply.